TheSilvered/nest/docs/c_api/c_api-file.md

 **Description:**

-Calls the read function of the file, see [`Nst_IOFile_read_f`](c_api-file.md#nst_iofile_read_f).
+Call the read function of the file, see [`Nst_IOFile_read_f`](c_api-file.md#nst_iofile_read_f).

 ---